-This story originally appeared in UCLA Today, a discontinued publication.
+This story is from UCLA Today, a discontinued print and web publication.

 6,000 new UCLA students volunteer their time around Los Angeles